tt219493/DrugResponseModel.jl/README.md

 ---
 ### Project: Optimizing the Number of Sub-phases in Drug Response Model

 Edited for projects in C&S Bio 185 and C&S Bio M187 at UCLA.
+185 project was a short group project while M187 project was a more refined expansion. \
 Reports and figures for projects are available in the folders `185` and `M187`.
-185 project was a short group project while M187 project was a more refined expansion.

 Main changes include being able to alter the number of sub-phases used in the ODE model.